-Dye run is a fairly common problem for all kinds of rugs and is often due to the red colour bleeding into the paler areas on the rug.
+Dye run is a fairly common problem for all kinds of carpets and rugs and is often due to the red colour bleeding into the paler areas on the rug.
 Any type of rug can be affected with dye run but it is more common with those rugs dyed with natural or vegetable dyes.
 Synthetic dyed rugs are much more resistant to color run than vegetable or aniline dyes.

 Dye run usually happens early in a rug’s life.
 Most rugs are washed to remove excess dye in the wool as soon as the weaving is finished, and it is then that one color (usually red, sometimes black, rarely blue or pastel shades) will bleed.
 Rug dyes do not run in an acidic solution but if the washing water is alkaline it can lead to instability of the dyes and bleeding of colours Add a little vinegar to the water if you are washing your rug to make the water acidic and lessen the risk of dye run .